 751 Communication Disorders: Global Service Learning (2).
 This course combines seminars, readings, and service-learning fieldwork, providing students the opportunity to practice and refine language skills for working with culturally and linguistically diverse individuals with communication disorders.

 752 Seminar in Medical Speech Language Pathology (3).
 Discussion of normal aging and language.
 Assessment and treatment of cognitive and linguistic problems in persons with dementing conditions, right hemisphere dysfunction, and traumatic brain injury.

 754 Dysphagia (3).
 Discussion of the development of the normal swallow, anatomy, and physiology of the swallowing mechanism, and assessment and team management of swallowing disorders.

-760 Adult Communication Disorders (3).
+760 Neurologic Communication Disorders in Adults (3).
 Overview of communication disorders commonly seen in adult populations.
 These include disorders of language, cognition, speech and motor control, voice, and fluency.

 762 Language and Learning Disorders (3).
 Course in normal and abnormal learning from a language perspective.
 Emphasis on evaluation and treatment from a psycholinguistic model.

 765 Augmentative and Alternative Communication (3).
 A comprehensive look at the theoretical and clinical issues related to augmentative/alternative communication.
 Techniques and strategies to provide effective communication for the severely handicapped are discussed.